YingVickyCao/PictureInPicture/doc/Picture-in-picture.md

     }
 ```

-# QA: Can support other color icon instead of white icon ?
+# 4 QA: Can support other color icon instead of white icon ?

 Only support white.
 If set not white icon, displayed as white icon,too.

+# 5 QA: Activity is still in Recent after invoked onDestroy()?

+Q : First Activity -> MovieActivity, MovieActivity=> PIP Mode => MovieActivity, Click Close button to destroy MovieActivity. but MovieActivity is still in Recent after invoked onDestroy().

+A : `android:autoRemoveFromRecents="true"`